 - Update Everything

-- Adjust the Audio Buffer
+- Adjust the Audio preferences

-- Check the Audio Interface
+- The Audio Interface

 - Reduce the CPU Load

 - Minimize Hard Disk Overload

 First, make sure that everything is up to date:

 - Update Max for Live (if using Live 9).

 - Update your audio interface drivers and firmware.